PhysicsOfMobility/ridepy/doc/overview.rst

 The setting
 -----------
-theSimulator does *not* do agent-based simulations.
+ridepy does *not* do agent-based simulations.
 Rather, it starts with a set of *transportation requests* (denoting the desire of an individual to be transported from A to B within specified time windows), and a *dispatcher* (an algorithm that determines which vehicle should service which requests and in which order).
 Then it simply simulates these requests arriving in the system, being picked up and delivered.
 Requests that cannot be delivered within the specified time windows are *rejected*.

-theSimulator makes it easy to experiment with different dispatching algorithms, spatiotemporal request densities, fleet sizes and transport spaces (2-D plane, different graphs).
+ridepy makes it easy to experiment with different dispatching algorithms, spatiotemporal request densities, fleet sizes and transport spaces (2-D plane, different graphs).
 It comes with an `analytics` module that computes from the simulation output various metrics like the statistical distributions of occupancies, waiting times and